-I love puns!
+- I love puns!

 - I won the Best Female Performance award at the provincial high school drama competition....way back when.
-I played a pregnant woman abandoned on the Prairies during the settlement of Western Canada.
+I played a pregnant woman abandoned on the Prairies during the colonization of Western Canada.

 - I was a founding member of the Pile o'Bones Roller Derby League.

 - I have been IDDM (Type 1 diabetic) since I was six years old.

 - I lived on an 80-acre farm with my husband and daughter, our dog and cat, and lots of prairie wildlife, wind and wide open skies for 12 years.

 - I think cheese may be the single greatest invention of all time.